-APA has also released standards for comprehensive plans for sustaining places.
-These standards should serve as the concise, go-to resource for desired content for comprehensive plans.
-The standards serve as the foundation for developing a designation program that recognizes exemplary comprehensive plans aimed at sustaining places.
+APA has developed standards for comprehensive plans for sustaining places to serve as the concise, go-to resource for desired content for comprehensive plans.
+These standards build the foundation for developing a designation program that recognizes exemplary comprehensive plans aimed at sustaining places.

-In 2012, APA adopted a policy guide on Smart Growth.
-This policy guide complements a number of policy guides on sustainability topics include Climate Change, Energy, Waste Management, Water Resources Management, and Planning for Sustainability.
+APA has adopted a number of policy guides on sustainability topics, including Smart Growth, Climate Change, Energy, Hazard Mitigation, Waste Management, and Water.

 APA is a founding member of Global Planners Network, a network of national planning associations that share planning ideas, approaches, and good practices and thereby build the capacities for planning across the globe.
 APA remains engaged with UN-HABITAT's World Urban Campaign, an international effort to raise awareness about the challenges of global urbanization.

 The Smart Cities and Sustainability Task Force, a collaborative effort of the Sustainable Communities, Technology, and Transportation Planning Divisions, reported in April 2015 on how technology advances are changing our communities and identified ways in which planners can lead on these important changes.
 Following the Task Force's report and recommendations, the Divisions Council continues to further the Smart Cities conversation as a cross-division initiative.